 Credit risk refers to the potential for counterparties to default on their contractual obligations to the Plan.
 Credit risk is managed through certain criteria and limits established in the SIP&P and is mitigated by entering into contracts with counterparties that are considered high quality.
 Quality is determined via Dominion Bond Rating Service (DBRS).
-Accounts receivable from two employers represents 63% (2022 - one employer represents 54%) of total accounts receivable as at December 31, 2023.
+Accounts receivable from two employers represents 60% (2023 - two employers represents 63%) of total accounts receivable as at December 31, 2024.
 The Plan believes that there is minimal risk associated with the collection of these amounts as the employers are government entities.
 The maximum credit risk to which the Plan is exposed to is limited to the carrying value of the financial assets carried on the statement of financial position.